EladB1/swervec/README.md

 A valid variable name can contain uppercase letters, lowercase letters, numbers, and underscores, but must start with an uppercase or lowercase letter.

 Once a variable is declared, you can reassign it (unless it's a `const` variable).
-Reclaring, by specifying a type before it, is an error unless it's part of a loop condition.
+Redeclaring, by specifying a type before it, is an error unless it's part of a loop condition.

 #### Arrays
 Arrays can be declared using the `Array` keyword and must specify their types by wrapping the type in `<` and `>`.
 There are a few different ways to declare arrays that change their behavior.